 It Is Time To Clean Your Coffee Machine...

-If you’re currently drinking coffee from the other single-serve guys, fair warning, you might want to set that cup down before reading this.
+If you’re currently drinking coffee from the other single-serve coffee maker guys, fair warning, you might want to set that cup down before reading this.
 In recent years we have all become a heck of a lot more aware of nasty germs that surface throughout our daily lives.
 If you’re like me, you’ve probably started using copious amounts of hand soap and disinfectant and now see your social interactions through a whole different lens.
-What if I told you there is another place that you’ve probably overlooked that is a breeding ground for bacteria, mold and other less than desirable house guests – your traditional single-serve coffee machine.
+What if I told you there is another place that you’ve probably overlooked that is a breeding ground for bacteria, mold and other less than desirable house guests – your traditional single-serve coffee maker.

 What’s Really Growing Inside Your Single-Serve Coffee Maker?